Skip to main content Skip to search Skip to navigation

 7. “E-cigarettes encourage young people to start smoking.”

-The data situation: countries with many young vapers usually have significantly lower smoking rates.
-There is:
+The data situation shows that countries with many young vapers usually have significantly lower smoking rates.
+There is no proof of a gateway effect, but clear indications that vaping tends rather to lead away from smoking.

 Swiss perspective

-• High smoking rate (compared to the EU) → great potential health benefit through harm reduction.
+A high smoking rate compared to the EU means great potential health benefit through harm reduction.

 FAQ